-- 43. Crack and Green experience ratings are now called Elite and Raw respectively. - 44.
-The outnumbered modifier does not apply against cavalry when outnumbered by infantry. - 45.
-Extended line is replaced with an open order formation. - 46.
-Troops in open order, a hasty square, militia, or not equipped with bayonets suffer a -1 charge combat modifier. - 47.
-The -1 modifier only applies to an infantry unit that formed a hasty square as a Hasty maneuver in the opposing player's turn.
-The modifier does not apply to a square formed in the controlling player's turn. - 48.
-Indians in wooded terrain apply a +1 charge combat modifier. - 49.
-Cavalry charging a defending unit in square applies a 0 charge combat modifier. - 50.
+- 38. Crack and Green ratings are now called Elite and Raw respectively. - 39.
+The outnumbered modifier does not apply against cavalry when outnumbered by infantry. - 40.
+Extended line is replaced with an open order formation. - 41.
+Troops in open order, militia, or not equipped with bayonets suffer a -1 charge combat modifier.

+- 42. Indians in wooded terrain apply a +1 charge combat modifier. - 43.
+Cavalry charging a defending unit presenting bayonets applies a 0 charge combat modifier. - 44.
 The die result difference for each combat effect has shifted by 1.
 A Swept from the Field effect now occurs on an 8 or more, a Driven Back effect on a difference of 4 to 7, and a Hard Pressed effect on a 1 to 3.
 A Falter effect occurs on a difference of -1 to -3, a Recoil effect on -4 to -7, and Repulsed on -8 or more.
-A Desperate Struggle effect remains the same at 0.

-- 51. If a gun is in a fixed position or an unlimbered on a heavy carriage and defeated on a Hard Pressed or Driven Back effect, it cannot limber and retreat, and is eliminate instead. - 52.
-If a defending unit in a fortified position or in square is defeated on a Hard Pressed effect, it does not retreat and instead must hold its position and the attacker must retreat instead. - Units breakthrough charge a half-move at the double quick rate.
+A Desperate Struggle effect remains the same at 0. - 45.
+If a gun is in a fixed position or on an unlimbered heavy carriage and defeated on a Hard Pressed or Driven Back effect, it cannot limber and retreat, and is eliminate instead. - 46.
+If a defending unit in a fortified position or presenting bayonets is defeated on a Hard Pressed effect, it does not retreat and instead must hold its position. - 47.
+Units breakthrough charge a half-move at the double quick rate.